 Between Lawrence Street and Church Street, in former times, was the stabling for the old Chelsea stage-coaches.
 The fare for inside passengers was 1s.
 6d.; outside, 1s.; and no intermediate fare of a lower sum was taken.
 Such are the changes, however, brought about by the "whirligig of time," that passengers can now go almost from one extremity of London to the other for sixpence, and Chelsea can now be reached by steamboat for the moderate sum of twopence.
 Old and New London, Edward Walford, 1878 http://www.british-history.ac.uk/report.aspx?compid=45224

-On 5th April 1802, when he was 72, Abraham purchased Bramley Grange Farm in Kirkby Malzard, North Yorkshire from James Geldart of Kirk Deighton.
+On 5th April 1802, ten years after his retirement, Abraham purchased Bramley Grange Farm in Kirkby Malzard, North Yorkshire from James Geldart of Kirk Deighton.
 (Wakefield Deeds EN 134).
 The purpose of this purchase appears to have been to assist Timothy and his sons, because the land was then leased back in 5 parts to Timothy, his son Abraham, James Geldart, John Geldart and James Ridsdale of Kirkby Overblow, maltster.
 (James Ridsdale was related to the Burnells, being the brother of Peter Ridsdale who married Timothy’s granddaughter, Sarah.)

 Timothy would have been too old to work the land and in practice it may have been taken over by Timothy’s son, James.
 James witnessed the signatures on the deed and we know he later lived at Bramley Grange.
 The property included not only the buildings and surrounding land but also rights to two pews in Kirkby Malzard Church opposite each other against the south and north walls.